hex-p/CTF-2016/README.md

 Dev_null team

 Our solutions for Capture The Flag challenges.
-There are some write-up too.
+There are some write-ups too.